-And thus begins the quest that Jennifer details in her book to learn more about her ancestry, understand what it was like for some of her Jewish relatives in Eastern Europe to live in silence, and decide what to do to help her child.
+And thus begins the quest that Jennifer details in her book to learn more about her ancestry, understand what it was like for her Jewish relatives in Eastern Europe to live in silence, and decide if surgery to install cochlear implants is the right choice, and what else she needs to do to help her daughter.

-When Jennifer cannot find the details about her mother’s family that she seeks, she makes them up, traveling back to the 19th century to imagine her family’s struggles.
+When Jennifer cannot find the details about her mother’s family that she seeks, she makes them up.
+She travels back to the 19th century to imagine her family’s struggles.

-These musings are interspersed throughout the book, written in the third person, offset by italics.
+Jennifer Rosner intersperses these musings throughout the book.
+They’re written in the third person, offset by italics.

-As Jennifer, Bill, and Sophia fumble to learn American Sign Language together, Sophia is fitted with hearing aids that cost thousands of dollars (and that she delights in taking out of her ears).
+Jennifer, Bill, and Sophia fumble to learn American Sign Language together.
+At the same time, doctors fit Sophia with hearing aids that cost thousands of dollars.
+She’s a small person.
+And she delights taking them out of her ears.

 A move to the East Coast and another baby